Think whole building benchmarking is all about compliance? Think again.

 If we asked the question “why does whole building benchmarking data matter?” to a panel of building owners, utilities, policy makers, energy consultants, retrofit experts, researchers, government entities and others, a common thread in the answers might be: measuring building energy performance and making changes are the first steps in reducing carbon emissions.
 Though motivations depend on where you sit (benchmarking compliance at the forefront), benchmarking matters in the context of energy efficiency.
 We need to make our current building stock more efficient.
-With 40% of U.S. energy consumption coming from the building sector, the message is clear: we must take action.*
+With around 40% of U.S. energy consumption coming from the building sector, the message is clear: we must take action.

 For building owners and utilities, benchmarking often has something to do with compliance.
 Owners generally want to avoid non-compliance penalties, reduce costs through retrofit projects and build a “greener” reputation.
 They also want easy access their data, using it where and when they need it.

 On the utility side, benchmarking is about providing data when requested and following privacy rules.
 With benchmarking compliance as the primary motivator, the process is often siloed in utility orgs – providing data is just “a thing that has to be done.”
 It’s treated as a transaction or a standalone function, unrelated to other utility programs and activities.
 This compliance-only view of benchmarking is a huge missed opportunity for utilities.